Yagi91/Bug-spy/.github/README.md

 ## :warning: License

-Distributed under the MIT License.
+Distributed under the CC License.
 See LICENSE.txt for more information.

 <!-- Contact -->